 Artist statement – Hazel Reeves MRSS SWA FRSA

-My aim is to move people – move them to tears, to ask questions, to participate, to tell their own stories, to take action.
+I want to engage and move people – moving them to tears, to ask questions, to participate, to tell their own stories, to mobilise.

 Curiosity in people, their faces and their stories form the heart of my artistic practice.
-I use the process of clay portrait sculpting as a catalyst.
-My aim is to move people – move them to tears, to ask questions, to participate, to tell their own stories, to take action.
+I’m passionate about telling stories of struggles for social justice and redressing the lack of representation of women, including working class and disabled women, in sculpture.
+I want to celebrate those effaced from history.
+I want to engage and move people – moving them to tears, to ask questions, to participate, to tell their own stories, to mobilise.

 I discovered that sculpting was a powerful, visceral form of expression for me…

 How did you become a sculptor?
 While promoting women’s rights with the UN in the Dominican Republic, I started to get back in touch with my other passions: for art, music, and dance.
 I discovered that sculpting was a powerful, visceral form of expression for me – and discovered that portraits, in particular, are my way of understanding the world around me and enable me to tell stories.

 Where did you train?
 I have been trained by some of the top portrait sculptors in the country including at the University of Sussex, Heatherley’s School of Fine Art, Kingston University, masterclasses run by the Society of Portrait Sculptors as well as the Florence Academy of Art (Florence, Italy).

 Where do you exhibit?
-Since 2007 my work has been shown widely, in over 60 galleries, exhibitions and sculpture trails across England and Wales – from London, to Cardiff, to Blackpool, to Brighton.
+Since 2007 my work has been shown widely, in over 70 galleries, exhibitions and sculpture trails across England and Wales – from London, to Cardiff, from Blackpool, to Brighton.

 What professional bodies are you a member of?
-I am a member and former Council member of the Society of Women Artists (SWA), newly elected to the Royal Society of Sculptors (RSS) and a Fellow of the Royal Society of Arts (RSA).
+I am an elected member of the Royal Society of Sculptors (RSS) , member and former Council member of the Society of Women Artists (SWA), and a Fellow of the Royal Society of Arts (RSA).
 I am also the sculptural advisor to the Hove Plinth project from its inception (an initiative of the Hove Civic Society).